conan-io/docs/howtos/generic_ci_artifactory.rst

 any Conan package downloaded or uploaded during your build will be automatically recorded in the BuilInfo json file, that will be automatically uploaded to the specified Artifactory instance.

-Otherwise you can do it manually:
+However, you can gather and upload that information using other CI infraestructure with the following steps:

 1. Before calling Conan the first time in your build, set the environment variable `CONAN_TRACE_FILE` to a file path.
 The generated file will contain the `BuildInfo json <https://www.jfrog.com/confluence/display/RTF/Build+Integration#BuildIntegration-BuildInfoJSON>`_.